 The PCH in 25 Breathtaking (& Bizarre!)
 Stops You’ll Adore

-INSIDE: Everything you need to know for the perfect PCH road trip down California’s Highway 1 from San Francisco to Los Angeles (with every wild and wonderful stop in between!).
+Everything you need to know for the perfect Pacific Coast Highway road trip down California’s Highway 1 from San Francisco to Los Angeles (with every wild and wonderful stop in between!).

 Ahhh, the stunning California Pacific Coast Highway.

-Home to perhaps the USA’s most iconic road trip.
-Picture yourself with the convertible top down, salty Pacific ocean air blowing through your hair and California sunshine shimmering on your cheeks.
+It’s easily the USA’s most iconic road trip.
+Convertible top down, salty Pacific Ocean air blowing through your hair, and California sunshine shimmering on your cheeks.

 Here are 29 more if you’re curious: Around the World in 30 Extraordinary Travel Experiences